William Ewart Gladstone: Early life

-Born on 29 December 1809 in Liverpool, at 62 Rodney Street, William Ewart Gladstone was the fourth son of the wealthy Scottish merchant, slave owner, planter and Tory politician John Gladstone, and his second wife, Anne MacKenzie Robertson.
+William Ewart Gladstone was born on 29 December 1809 at 62 Rodney Street in Liverpool, the fourth son of Sir John Gladstone, a wealthy Scottish merchant, slave owner, planter and Tory politician; and his second wife, Anne MacKenzie Robertson.
 He was named after a close friend of his father, William Ewart, another Liverpool merchant and the father of William Ewart, later a Liberal politician.
 In 1835, the family name was changed from Gladstones to Gladstone by royal licence.
 His father was made a baronet, of Fasque and Balfour, in 1846.

 Although born and raised in Liverpool, William Gladstone was of purely Scottish ancestry.
 His grandfather Thomas Gladstones was a prominent merchant from Leith, and his maternal grandfather, Andrew Robertson, was Provost of Dingwall and a Sheriff-Substitute of Ross-shire.
 His biographer John Morley described him as "a highlander in the custody of a lowlander", and an adversary as "an ardent Italian in the custody of a Scotsman".
 One of his earliest childhood memories was being made to stand on a table and say "Ladies and gentlemen" to the assembled audience, probably at a gathering to promote the election of George Canning as MP for Liverpool in 1812.
 In 1814, young "Willy" visited Scotland for the first time, as he and his brother John travelled with their father to Edinburgh, Biggar and Dingwall to visit their relatives.
 Willy and his brother were both made freemen of the burgh of Dingwall.
 In 1815, Gladstone also travelled to London and Cambridge for the first time with his parents.
 While in London, he attended a service of thanksgiving with his family at St Paul's Cathedral following the Battle of Waterloo, where he saw the Prince Regent.

 William Gladstone was educated from 1816 to 1821 at a preparatory school at the vicarage of St. Thomas' Church at Seaforth, close to his family's residence, Seaforth House.
 In 1821, William followed in the footsteps of his elder brothers and attended Eton College before matriculating in 1828 at Christ Church, Oxford, where he read Classics and Mathematics, although he had no great interest in the latter subject.
 In December 1831, he achieved the double first-class degree he had long desired.
 Gladstone served as President of the Oxford Union, where he developed a reputation as an orator, which followed him into the House of Commons.
 At university, Gladstone was a Tory and denounced Whig proposals for parliamentary reform in a famous debate at the Oxford Union in May 1831.
 On the second day of the three-day debate on the Whig Reform Bill Gladstone moved the motion:

 That the Ministry has unwisely introduced, and most unscrupulously forwarded, a measure which threatens not only to change the form of our Government, but ultimately to break up the very foundations of social order, as well as materially to forward the views of those who are pursuing the project throughout the civilised world.